Factors

 - The vertical distance from the bottom of the well to the water table

 Underground water quantity varies by location and depth.
 You don't have to dig very deep if an aquifer is permeable enough and properly saturated with water.
 The required depth increases if the aquifers in your area don't carry enough water.
+Desired Water Quantity The drilling depth also depends on how much water you expect from your well.
+Your expected water quantity depends on how you plan to use the well.
+For example, you may want your well to provide water for:

 - Everyday use in the house, such as drinking, cooking, and plumbing needs